3838438org/build-support/pkg/README.2.3.1.txt

 === OS-X Requirements ===

-OS-X 10.5.4 or later is required to install this package.
+OS-X 10.5.5 or later is required to install this package.

 === Mac OS-X Updates ===

 You will need to re-install this package after future OS and Security Updates delivered through Apple's Software Update.

-=== Logout Notice ===

-Because we've changed the way launchd starts the server, you will need to logout after installation.

 === Deprecated Software ===